illinois-roadbuff/GarbageMan/README.md

 print(config.tracebacks)
 print(config.captureAddTracebacks)
 print(config.leakWarnings)
+print(config.profiling)
 ```

 Traceback capture is disabled by default because it has extra cost.
 It is best used during development.

+Profiling is also disabled by default.
+When enabled, debug summaries include cleanup duration information.

 ---